 (ii) In respect of inventories:

-In our opinion during the year the inventories have been physicallyverified by the management at reasonable intervals and according to explanation given to us no physicaldiscrepancies were noticed during the year.
+In our opinion during the year the inventories have been physicallyverified by the management at reasonable intervals and according to explanation given tous no material discrepancies were noticed during the year on such verification.

 (vii) In respect of statutory dues:

 a) According to the records of the Company undis- puted statutory duesincluding Provident Fund Employees' State Insurance Income Tax Sales Tax ServiceTax Goods and Service Tax Duty of Customs Duty of Excise Value Added Tax Cess andother material statutory dues have been generally regularly deposited with the appropriateauthorities.
 According to the information and explanations given to us no undisputedamounts payable in respect of the aforesaid dues were outstanding as at 31stMarch 2021 for a period of more than six months from the date of becoming payable.

 b) There are no dues of Income Tax Sales Tax Wealth Tax and ServiceTax duty of Customs Duty of Excise Value Added Tax and Cess which have not beendeposited as on 31st March 2021 on account of any dispute except in respectof the following:

 |S r.
 Name of the statute No. ||Nature of dues ||Amount of disputed demand (Rs.In Lakhs) ||period to which the amount relate (F.Y.) ||Forum where dispute is pending |

 | || ||Gross ||Net of Deposited || || |

 |1 Central Excise Act 1944 ||Excise Duty and Penalty ||11 ||10 ||2015-16 ||Commissioner of Excise and Service tax (Appeals) Jodhpur |